duplode/duplode.github.io/src/posts/_distributive.md

 examples from a while ago, things get confusing very quickly.
-The strangeness comes from how `a`, the argument to the type constructor, shows up to the left of a function arrow, which makes it hard to picture what even is the shape apart from the contents.
-Functors with no such occurrences, like our earlier examples, are known as *strictly positive functors*; `Select r`, then, is an example of a functor which is *not* strictly positive.  [^strictly-positive]
+The strangeness comes from how `a`, the argument to the type constructor, shows up to the left of a function arrow, which makes it hard to picture what even is the shape, as something that can be considered apart from the contents.
+Functors with no such occurrences, like our earlier examples, are known as *strictly positive functors*. `Select r`, then, is an example of a functor which is *not* strictly positive.
+[^strictly-positive]

 [^polarity]: Though it doesn't explicitly mention strict positivity, Michael Snoyman's [*Covariance and Contravariance*](